VirginieBonhomme/Jay-Z-App/README.md

                 "category": "The Blueprint",
                 "song": "A Dream",
-                "album": "The Blueprint 2: The Gift & The Curse", "lyrics": "\"Remind yourself, nobody’s built like you.
-You design yourself\"" },
+                "album": "The Blueprint 2: The Gift & The Curse", "lyrics": "Remind yourself, nobody’s built like you.
+You design yourself" },
             "createdTime": "2022-01-09T14:41:01.000Z"
         },